Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.14.2 =
+Build 202440.03
+* FIX: Corrected error with plugin links that cause critical error in the admin console.
+* MAINTENANCE: Cleaned up many translations.

+= 3.14 =
+Build 202440.01
+* FEATURE: Optimized code; should run faster.
+* FEATURE: Added some Italian translations (customer-facing).
+Added more French, Swedish, and German translations.
+* MAINTENANCE: Converted to use namespaces.
+* MAINTENANCE: Ensured compatibility with the newest versions of WordPress, WooCommerce, and PHP.

+= 3.13.2 =
+Build 202428.02
+* FEATURE: Added a column for the attributes to the 'All Products' page.
+Can also filter on the individual attributes.
+This will make finding products whose markups have changed much easier.
+Column can be added or removed on the WooCommerce>>Settings>>Markup-by-Attribute page.

 = 3.13.1 =
 Build 202428.01